 During this module you will study a range of topics relevant to competitive practice and study them in cycles considering firstly agreements that are in restraint of trade followed by the concept of dominance/ monopolization.
 After the initial overview considering anticompetitive agreements and monopolisation you will study other anticompetitive practices such as tying, mergers and price fixing which focus on the distortion of markets generally.

-Alternative Dispute Resolution in Global Business
+Conflict Resolution in Business

 This module aims to inspire a new generation to rethink traditional approaches to conflict and conflict resolution.
 ADR is a fast-growing area and offers a challenging and satisfying career through an array of emerging professional roles.
 As a consequence, this module significantly enhances student employability.